SecureTime® Server

 The SecureTime Server comes with the hardware-based security that a timestamp authority demands.
 The same lock down and audit procedure has been performed on this device as described here:

 • The HSM is preconfigured by DigiStamp to provide timestamps.
 All other interfaces have been disabled.
-The timestamps are implemented as specified by the IETF PKIX TimeStamp Protocol (RFC 3161).
-The signatures use RSA and a 2048-bit key length.
+The timestamps are implemented as specified by the IETF PKIX TimeStamp Protocol (RFC 3161 and update RFC 5816 for ESSCertIDv2).
+The signatures use RSA 2048 and 4096 bit key length or ECC 256 and 512 bit key length

 • The clock is inside the HSM and has been set and cannot be adjusted beyond minor updates for clock drift.
 A software process synchronizes with recognized sources, and DigiStamp remotely audits the clock drift adjustments.